bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 * Generation sequence

+Each model's values are sorted (see _Sample values from the seed freq.json model._ above.)
+For example value `0.000000` is fed to the Markov Generator.
+When the process finishes value `1.000000` is fed and so on.
+This has profound effect on the audio signal generated.
+A new strategy is needed to make this process more dynamic.

+* Substitutions in Sine Constructor

 As described previously, the Markov Generator is used to produce three arrays of arrays.

-* Substitutions in Sine Constructor
+Those are fed to the Sine Constructor.
+At the moment Constructor favours heavily the generated result of frequencies.
+This happens in two major ways.
+When a frequencies sub array (eg. `Freqs[0]`) reaches the end, it ignores the remaining amplitudes and durations arrays (if any.)
+While reading the `Freqs[0]` sub array if `len(Freqs[0] > len(Amps[0])`, that is there are no corresponding amplitude value for the next frequency of the Sine Train, hardcoded default value 0. is used (no sound signal.)
+Same applies for duration, default hard coded value when there are no duration value left is 10 milliseconds.

 ## Experiment #2